docwza/deep-rl-tsc/README.md

 python run.py -save -mode train
 ```

-To learn more about all input parameters, run `python run.py --help`.
-The only input arguments to run the default network that need be changed (hardware dependent) are `-actor`, `-learner` and `-eps`.
+To learn more about all input arguments, run `python run.py --help`.

 After training has completed, execute: